mia-platform/documentation/docs/fast_data/configuration/single_view_creator/common.md

 }
 ```

-Basically we can define any update operation we want, that will be performed on all the Single Views matching the filter.
+Basically we can define any update operation we want.
+This operation will be performed on all the Single Views matching the filter.

 #### Filtering which elements to update inside arrays

 If the update must happen inside an array, you'll probably need to filter which elements need to be updated.
-For that you can use the `arrayFilters` option inside the `patchAction` javascript file which behaves exactly like the [`arrayFilters`](https://www.mongodb.com/docs/manual/reference/operator/update/positional-filtered/#---identifier--) option in a MongoDB operation
+To do that you can use the `arrayFilters` option inside the `patchAction` Javascript file, which behaves exactly like the [`arrayFilters`](https://www.mongodb.com/docs/manual/reference/operator/update/positional-filtered/#---identifier--) option in a MongoDB operation.

 Example of its usage: